Real data for Data and AI enthusiasts.

 Started P8 in a strong grid.
 Benefited from the SC on lap 7 and retirements of Gasly and Lawson.
 Scored 6 points in Miami, reaching 7 total.
 Consistent performance for Alpine in his second season.

-4 consecutive GP wins, 1 Sprint.
-Championship leader by 43 points over Russell after Canada (131 vs 88).
+5 consecutive GP wins (CHN, JPN, MIA, CAN, MON) + 1 Sprint.
+Championship leader by 66 points over Hamilton after Monaco (156 vs 90).

 | Rk | Rk | Time | Lap | Context |